foliant-docs/foliant/README.rst

 Including External Markdown Files in Sources
 ********************************************

 Foliant allows to include Markdown sources from external files.
-The external file can be located on the disk or in a remote git repository.
+The file can be located on the disk or in a remote git repository.

+When you include a file from a git repo, the whole repo is cloned.
+The repo is cloned only once and is updated during subsequent includes.

+Foliant attempts to locate the images referenced in the included documents.
+First, it checks the path specified in the image directive and 'image' and 'graphics' directories.
+If the image is not there, it goes one level up and repeats the search.
+If it reaches root and doesn't find the image, it returns '.'.

 Basic Usage